jithujoshyjy/Cliver/SPEC.md

 # ...etc,.
 ```

-> If the types annotatations of a UnitFunction gets out of hand, consider switching to an AnonFunction.
+> If the type annotations of a UnitFunction gets out of hand, consider switching to an AnonFunction.

 ##### NamedFunctions